reeshuffled/reeshuffled.github.io/_posts/2023-05-09-Libraries-And-Starting-My-Own.md

 ---
 layout: article
-categories: Articles
-tags: ["Reading"]
+tags:
+- Reading
-title: "Libraries and Starting My Own?"
+title: Libraries and Starting My Own?
 slug: libraries
-description: "A look at how libraries and librarians have shaped my life, and how I want to stay connected with them."
+description: A look at how libraries and librarians have shaped my life, and how I want to stay connected with them.
+category: Garden
 ---

 ## Libraries and Me